 15. The purpose of neighbour notification is to alert those with an interest of the availability of plans associated with a proposed development to enable them to inspect and thereafter to submit comment.
-There is no record of Mr D commenting on Application B either initially or after a further neighbour notification was certified by the developer to have been served on 29 neighbouring properties on 17 February 2004 with a covering letter explaining why further notification had been necessary.
+It appears that Mr C was alerted through neighbour notification on 11 November 2003 of Application B, availed himself of the opportunity to inspect, and made comment on the initial plans.
+Those plans were, however, superseded.
+A further neighbour notification was certified by the developer to have been served on 29 neighbouring properties on 17 February 2004 with a covering letter explaining why further notification had been necessary.
+No further comments were received by the Council.
 I do not uphold this complaint.

-(c) The Council did not insist that the play area for the development was incorporated within the development rather than adjacent to existing housing on Application A and, in response, the developer altered the proposed indicative position to a site adjoining the rear of Mr D's and Mr C's properties.
+(c) The Council did not insist that the play area for the development was incorporated within the development rather than adjacent to existing housing on Application A and, in response, the developer altered the proposed indicative position to a site adjoining the rear of Mr C and Mr D's properties.
 That position could have been altered by the developer when he submitted Application B for the approval of reserved matters.